Mount Lebanon Mutasarrifate: The era of the Turkish Mutasarrifs

 The First World War created a new political situation in Mount Lebanon fraught with danger to its security, stability and internal independence.
 The international guarantee that was available to it under the Protocol of 1861 lost its practical value with the division of the signatory states into two warring divisions: the Allied Powers, which included the signatory states of Britain, France and Russia, and the side of the Central Powers countries, which included the signatory state of Austria, and the Ottoman Empire.
-There was nothing left after the outbreak of the war to deter the newly established federal government in Constantinople from violating the Basic Law of Mount Lebanon, or to prevent it from interfering in its internal affairs.
+There was nothing left after the outbreak of the war to deter the newly established government in Constantinople from violating the Basic Law of Mount Lebanon, or to prevent it from interfering in its internal affairs.
 In addition, the entry of the Ottoman Empire into the war on the side of the central axis countries, made all the lands belonging to the state in a state of war with the Allies, and since Mount Lebanon was part of this state, it became subject to the conditions of the war and exposed to its woes and disasters.